oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-enduser.md

 ### Objectives
 In this lab, you:
-- Customise the Interactive Grid page you have created in **Demo Projects** Application both as an **End-user**.
+- Customize the Interactive Grid page you created in the **Demo Projects** Application as an **End-user**.

 ## Task 1: Customize Interactive Grid as an end-user.
 In this lab, you use and customize the display of your interactive grid.
 You also edit an editable interactive grid.

 1. Notice that the interactive grid is editable now.
 You see the Edit, Save, and Add Row buttons.
 Also, the pagination type that you have set is displayed now.
-Perform a non-case-sensitive search for ‘**server**’ on the entire interactive grid.
+Perform a non-case-sensitive search for '**server**' on the interactive grid.
 To do this, enter **server** in the search bar text area and click **Go**.

     ![](./images/search1.png " ")

 2. Remove the filter by clicking the **X** icon.
-Now, in the search bar, click the **magnifying glass** and select **Task Name** column.
+In the search bar, click the **magnifying glass** and select the **Task Name** column.

     ![](./images/search2.png " ")

 3. Enter **server** in the text area and click **Go**.
-Notice that the search is now restricted only to the **Task Name** column.
+The search is now restricted to the **Task Name** column.

     ![](./images/search3.png " ")

 4. Remove the filter by clicking the **X** icon.
-You want to update the Cost for the Project with Id 1.
+You want to update the Cost for the Project with ID 1.
 Click the field and replace the existing value with **500**.

     ![](./images/search4.png " ")

-5. The changes are not saved yet.
+5. The changes have yet to be saved.
 Click the **Save** button.
-    The changes are saved now.

     ![](./images/search5.png " ")